ABOUT THE OTTAWA DISTRICT

 Meanwhile, Dr. Hayden had secured the unanimous support of Eunice Kennedy Shriver and was well on his way to making Special Olympics programming across the continental United States, the rest of Canada and a few other countries around the world.
 Today, 120 countries from all around the world have Special Olympics programs.

-Special Olympics Ontario is a volunteer driven organization with some 14000 athletes and 6000 volunteers registered across the province.
-Athletes range in age from eight to eighty and have the opportunity to train in sixteen official sports and numerous demonstration sports.
+Special Olympics Ontario is a volunteer driven organization with some 19,000 athletes and 6000 volunteers registered across the province.
+Athletes range in age from two to eighty and have the opportunity to train in sixteen official sports and numerous demonstration sports.

 At the community level, the Ottawa District Community of Special Olympics Ontario has 250 registered volunteers and over 600 registered athletes.
 Every facet of the programs from administration to coaching is run by volunteers.